Information and tools available to support your own and others’ mental wellbeing and where to get help if you need it.

 We want people to know it is normal to not feel all right all the time – it’s understandable to feel sad, distressed, worried, confused, anxious or angry during this crisis.
 Everyone reacts differently to difficult events, and some may find this time more challenging than others.
 The ways people think, feel and behave are likely to change over time – we all have good days and bad days.

 During this time, you may be looking for new or additional ways to help you feel mentally well and get through.
-This page connects you with tools that are available to support your own and others’ mental wellbeing, and places you can get help from when you need it.
+Here you can find information on tools to support your own and others’ mental wellbeing and where to get help if you need it.

 If you or those around you are concerned about how you’re feeling or your wellbeing, there is information and tools available to help you feel mentally well and get through.